Merry Christmas and best wishes for 2020

 Welcome

-Live steam model on 7¼" gauge of the Württembergische T3 no 924
+Live steam models on 7¼" gauge of the Württembergische T3 and on 5"gauge Great Eastern Railway Y14 class

 Welcome to this blog.
 It will inform you about the progress of designing and building live steam model locomotives.
-The blog contains the description of a model Würrtembergische T3 on 7¼" gauge (built between 2006 and 2017), the wagons for this loco (built between 2018 and 2022) and a 5" gauge model of a Great Eastern Railway Y14 class loco (started in 2020)
+The blog contains the description of a model Würrtembergische T3 on 7¼" gauge (constructed between 2006 and 2017), the wagons for this loco (built between 2018 and 2022), and the current project a 5" gauge model of a Great Eastern Railway Y14 class loco (started in 2020)

-On the left you'll find the index where you can browse through the different articles and on the right you'll find all the extra's.
-On the top tabs you'll find a brief description of my other locos.
+On the left you'll find the index where you can browse the different articles and on the right you'll find all the extras.
+You'll find a brief description of my other locos on the top tabs.

 Click for the direct link to start of construction series below